KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 Making free-threading the default: [PEP 779](https://peps.python.org/pep-0779/) includes the conditions.
 Performance, memory usage, documentation, API, library migration status matter.
 Although the process is going well, more real world experience with free-threading is needed.
 Maintainers of major packages, especially if building C extensions, should test on standard and free-threading builds and give feedback.
 This will help the Steering Council and Core Team decide when to safely switch to free-threading by default.
 In his talk about free-threading, Thomas Wouters predicts it will be after 3.16 and before 3.20.

+What does the Steering Council consider when deciding on PEPs: Deep expertise and deep caring about the user experience make the process better.
+A lack of user impact and evidence of it in the PEP can be a red flag.
+PEPs can be classified as must have/good to have (look at impact on codebase/community).
+PEPs proposing new features or significant changes can be classified as enabling new, exciting feature or removing a jagged edge, an easy mistake for people to make.
+PEP authors typically attend Steering Council Office Hours and talk about the details of their PEP.
+The Steering Council has tried to incorporate more feedback from impacted community members to avoid blind spots.
+Steering Council Members consider what they like, don't like, what changes make the PEP palatable, to reach consensus.
+Discussions can go on for years.
+Every PEP has a trade off.
+Is the change worth the cost?
+Steering Council members sometimes find themselves researching "cool areas" they have not historically worked on.
+Working Groups such as C-API Working Group can help make sense of Python's moving parts.

 Versioning: after Python 3, a switch to year-based calendar versioning could happen (sidenote: former Django Fellow Carlton Gibson [has proposed](https://buttondown.com/carlton/archive/an-annual-release-cycle-for-django/) an annual release cycle and calendar versioning for Django as well)